 You may think that marriage is a long way off when you are just looking to enter into a relationship with someone and you are correct.
 However, you have to temper any high expectations you have with your new man or woman with a healthy dose of reality.

-Here are 10 things you need to consider before entering into a relationship and make it last.
+Here are 10 things you need to consider before entering into a relationship and making it last.

 1. Make Sure You Know Who You Are First